TheOlaoluwaMercy/Analysis-of-Health-Facilities-in-Sub-Saharan-Africa/README.md

 | Natonal Hospital               | 1              |

 ### Group Facility type based on healthcare tier and return number of facilities by healthcare tier
+Based on healthcare tier, the majority of health facilities are primary healthcare institutions.
 ```
 With HealthCareTier AS (SELECT [Facility type],
 	CASE WHEN [Facility type] = 'Natonal Hospital' THEN 'Tertairy'